DefenderOfBasic/notebook/source/content/index.md

 title: Defender's ORI Entry Point
 aliases:
 ---

-- Was a software engineer in computer graphics / geospatial for 6 years (2018-2024)
+- Used to be a software engineer in computer graphics / geospatial for 6 years (2018-2024)
-- Worked at a big social media company, got interested in
+- Starting writing independently about memetics after working at a big social media company & understanding how politics & propaganda works
+- Have always been very interested in greater art & science

+Currently

 ## About me